Dubai Visa Status Check

 Let's get started!

 Yes, you do.
-If you're not eligible for a Dubai Visa On Arrival, you must apply for a transit visa for Dubai, Abu Dhabi, or any other emirate in the UAE.
-If your layover is longer than 8 hours and you plan on leaving the airport, you need a transit visa.
+If you're eligible for Dubai Visa On Arrival.
+In that case, you must apply for a transit visa for Dubai, Abu Dhabi, or any other emirate in the UAE.

 The Dubai Transit Visa for Indians is a single-entry visa issued to people who must stay in Dubai or the UAE for more than 8 hours as part of airport transit.
-This means that if your stopover in Dubai is longer than 8 hours, you must apply for a transit visa.

-As previously mentioned, Indian nationals need a transit visa to pass through the UAE (which includes Dubai).
+Indian nationals need a transit visa to pass through the UAE (which includes Dubai).

 There are two types of Transit Visas for Dubai: